 Figure 11.
-3M Center, Facing northwest
+3M Center, Administrative Building, Facing northwest

 3M Center is eligible for inclusion in the NRHP as a historic district for its national significance under Criterion A in the areas of Commerce and Invention within the period 1954-1975.
 As the chief research facility and corporate headquarters of the internationally important 3M Company as it continued to grow and innovate in the postwar period, 3M Center is nationally significant for its contributions to the development of a wide range of consumer and industrial products, including adhesives, optical products, films, nonwoven materials, medical supplies, and a variety of advanced materials.
 The period of significance begins in 1954 with the construction of the first building on the campus and ends in 1975, with the completion of the most substantial building campaign on the campus.
-Overall, 3M Center retains sufficient integrity to convey its significance.
-Since the end of its period of significance in 1975, 3M Center has been changed through the addition of new buildings and structures, and the alteration of some original buildings and site elements.
-These alterations diminish 3M Center's integrity of design, materials, and workmanship.
-Despite the changes to individual resources, 3M Center retains its spatial organization of buildings within its green space and thereby retains sufficient integrity of design, setting, and feeling to convey its significance as the mid-century 3M corporate campus.
+Since the end of its period of significance in 1975, 3M Center has been changed through the addition of new buildings and structures, and the alteration of some original buildings and many site elements.
+The overall landscape does not retain its pre-1975, mid-20th Century appearance.
+The key feature the sleek, minimalist reflecting pool in front of the Administrative Building-was removed since the end of the period of significance and replaced with a prairie landscape with undulating topography, curving walking trails, and native vegetation Figure 11).
+The distinctive oval patterns of 8th Street have also been recently removed and reconstructed into a straight roadway.
+The access road from Hudson Road to the Quad was removed in 2011 and the one to Buildings 201 and 230 was removed in 2019.
+None of the original secondary campus roadways remain.
+The location of parking lots from the end of the period of significance remains, although some have gone from surface parking to parking ramps and the parking area behind the Administrative Building has been converted into a plaza.
+The area now contains bold, geometric designs and water features.
+In essence, the use of the areas flipped, with the highly designed, mid-20th century plaza being replaced in the front of the building with a modern, natural setting; and the use of the rear of the building switched from parking to a modern, contemplative space for employees and visitors.
+Due to the changes to the corporate campus landscape, the landscape itself no longer conveys the aesthetic or the sense of a mid-20th Century corporate campus, and thereby makes the link to that era more challenging to see.
+The compromised integrity of the mid-20th Century corporate campus design lessens its integrity of association.
+Most of the landscape elements reflect current 21st Century design aesthetic, meaning that the 3M landscape has poor integrity of design, materials, workmanship, feeling, and association with the period of significance.
+Despite the changes, 3M Center overall retains its spatial organization of buildings within an expansive campus and thereby retains sufficient integrity of location, design, setting, feeling and association to convey its significance as the mid-century 3M corporate campus.